Sean-ChangSS/my-wallet-app/DevLog.md

 2. Web application framework: Ruby on Rails (familiar to me)
 3. Database: PostgreSQL (required by assessment)
 4. Local development helper: Docker

+2024/12/21 12:51 ~
+# 4 Setup Project And Boot Scripts

+* Supported by GPT
+1. Initialize Ruby on Rails: `docker run --rm -v "$(pwd)":/app -w /app ruby:3.2 bash -c "gem install rails && rails new . --database=postgresql --api"`
+2. Security and flexibility is ignored for simplicity.
+3. The app can be boot up simply by running `docker-compose up --build`